 - The autarky rate (or self-sufficiency rate) is the part of the consumption coming from solar or storage. - The second graph is the self-consumption rate: it indicates where the solar production goes: in the house, to load or storage, or injected back to the grid.

-When one element is not existing in the system, it is simply not displayed.
-Per example the screen of the nx1 without solar:
+When one element does not exist in the system, it is simply not displayed.
+For example the screen of a next1 system without solar inputs :